 Years later, Swedish aid worker Göran Björkdahl is given a piece of metal that his father tells him is a piece of Hammarskjöld’s crashed plane.
 It is riddled with holes that look like some sort of ammunition has been fired through it.
 This puzzle piece is enough to inspire Björkdahl to start an investigation into the truth of the plane crash.
 Brügger teams up with the amateur detective on his search, because who doesn’t like a good murder mystery?

-Brügger narrates and appears in the film dressed all in white linen, like a tropical Bond villain; it’s partly in reference to a real-life character who will crop up later in the story and partly because Brügger just seems to like to dress up.
+Brügger narrates and appears in the film dressed all in white linen, like a tropical Bond villain, one who likes the best rated uk casinos online; it’s partly in reference to a real-life character who will crop up later in the story and partly because Brügger just seems to like to dress up.
 He also spends a good deal of the film relaying his narration to two different African secretaries in two different hotel rooms.
 As the film progresses, it’s hard not to suspect the secretaries are merely a filmmaking device; partway through, Brügger admits this is the case.

 It’s hard to take Brügger or his film at face value, which largely seems to be the point.
 When he admits to his audience late in the game that his investigation has hit a dead-end, after years of interviewing and filming, it feels like another narrative ploy or maybe a reference to other docs that seem to implode rather than stick the landing (ahem, the Missing Richard Simmons podcast, ahem hem…).